Social Icons

 Directed by Frank Coraci

 Adam Sandler and Drew Barrymore made a good onscreen pairing in this movie.
-The Wedding Singer is about a man who had his heart ripped out in-front of all his friends and later falls madly in love with another lady who he is supposed to help plan a wedding.
+The Wedding Singer is about a man who had his heart ripped out in front of all his friends and later falls madly in love with another lady who he is supposed to help plan a wedding for.

-The movie is fun, and I did enjoy seeing it again because I had fun memories of seeing this movie when I was much younger.
-Seeing it all matured now, even though the nostalgia had me I do believe this movie is an ok comedy pass with a script that lacked that total conviction needed to push it off into space.
+The movie is fun, and I did enjoy seeing it again because I have fun memories of watching it when I was much younger.
+Seeing it now, even though the nostalgia had me, I do believe this movie is an okay comedy, but the script lacked the total conviction needed to push it over the top.

-The romance that started between Robbie (Adam Sandler) and Julia (Drew Barrymore) came out of no-where and from a situation that seems too impossible to occur.
-Julia had to get help from another man who is suffering from heartbreak to plan a wedding which he himself could not have.
-That seemed very insensitive of Julia to ask such a thing, but the movie found a way to make it work.
+The romance that started between Robbie (Adam Sandler) and Julia (Drew Barrymore) came out of nowhere and from a situation that seems too impossible to occur.
+Julia had to get help from another man who is suffering from heartbreak to plan a wedding, which he himself could not have.
+That seemed very insensitive of Julia to ask, but the movie found a way to make it work.
 They did this by making Glenn (Julia’s fiancé) a jerk.
-The movie made up for the sappy script romantic pairing by indirectly saying she was going to be unhappy anyways, so Robbie came to save the day.
+The movie made up for the sappy romantic pairing by indirectly saying she was going to be unhappy anyway, so Robbie came to save the day.

-The plot is about a wedding singer Robbie, who gets left at the altar by his supposed to be wife.
-Robbie and his friends are the only ones majorly in town who do wedding gigs.
-It was at a wedding gig before his own catastrophe that Robbie meets Julia (who waitress at weddings).
-They start a friendship promising to help each other at their own weddings.
-Julia was there at Robbie’s wedding as a waitress when he goes left.
-Robbie is in a spiral losing his mind when he gets an invite to Julia’s engagement party he goes and his friendship with Julia grows.
-When Glenn proposes to Julia, a wedding is needed to be put together for the new couple in town.
-Julia asks Robbie to help with the planning to which he agrees.
-Soon the time the two spent together blossoms their friendship into love.
-To help along the way, Glenn turns out to be a womanizer so Robbie trying to snatch his girl was in this movie’s way justified.
+The plot is about a wedding singer, Robbie, who gets left at the altar by his supposed-to-be wife.
+Robbie and his friends are the only ones in town who do wedding gigs.
+It was at a wedding gig, before his own catastrophe, that Robbie meets Julia (who waits tables at weddings).
+They start a friendship, promising to help each other with their own weddings.
+Julia was there at Robbie’s wedding as a waitress when he gets left.
+Robbie is in a spiral, losing his mind when he gets an invitation to Julia’s engagement party.
+He goes, and his friendship with Julia grows.
+When Glenn proposes to Julia, a wedding needs to be planned for the new couple in town.
+Julia asks Robbie to help with the planning, to which he agrees.
+Soon, the time the two spent together blossoms their friendship into love.
+To help along the way, Glenn turns out to be a womanizer, so Robbie trying to snatch his girl was, in this movie’s way, justified.

 In the end, The Wedding Singer is one of those movies from Adam Sandler’s past that I will always fondly remember as one of his bests.
-Even though it does not cut it much now in comparison to wonderful comedies of the 90s.
-It still holds up in my head as one of the cool movies I saw back then.
+Even though it doesn’t quite cut it now in comparison to the wonderful comedies of the 90s, it still holds up in my head as one of the cool movies I saw back then.

 0 comments: